saikumar-everest/jest-all-kind-unit-test-setups/README.md

 Test-6: Non-injectable local util methods mocking
  - Code under test will use few util methods in it, where they do complex work and return a simple result that will be used as input to process further.
 Here we assume that, these complex util methods are already tested, we don't want to test them here.

+Test-7: Expect static method to be called
+ - Code under test is making call to a static method, and we want to expect it to be called.

+Test-8: Expect a method to be called upon anonymous instance of a class
+ - Code under test is creating an instance of a class and calls a method on it.
+We will expect that method to be called.